[ Page 4 ]

 Complex Bandung, Indonesia

-almost one semester of casting, rehearsal and preparations.
-More than
+production took almost one semester of casting, rehearsal and

-60 students auditioned for roles, reflecting our students' excitement
+preparations.
+More than 60 students auditioned for roles, reflecting

-enjoyable journey of preparation, the whole school displayed their
+long and enjoyable journey of preparation, the whole school displayed

 working together and relying on each other as a group.
 The whole